huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

-- "On any given day, you may struggle with your habits because you're too busy or too tired or too overwhelmed or hundreds of other reasons.
-Over the long run, the real reason you fail to stick with habits is that your self-image gets in the way.
-This is why you can't get too attached to one version of your identity.
-Progress requires unlearning.
-Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity." — Atomic Habits

-- "Poverty charges interest.
-Wealth pays interest." — Tay Zonday

-- Attach to input/intention.
-Detach from output/results.
-(Detach input from output.)
-(Journey before destination.)

-- Choiceless Awareness

-- I don't want to look back on my life with regrets

-- Meditation is the intermittent fasting for the mind

-- Never let your quest for more distract you from the beauty of enough

-- The "Yes-Damn" Effect

-- The more I learn, the less I feel I know.

-- The Seasonality of Life

-- Time management is pain management.

-- You can always make more money, but you can't make more time.

-- Everyone (and everything) is competing for your attention, use it wisely, you don't get the time back!
-(Remember: Your energy flows to where your attention goes)

 The Red Queen Effect: we must run just to stay in place—and that we must run even faster to ever hope to get ahead

 Reward prediction error = actual reward – expected reward &rarr; Takeways: expect nothing!